Bald Head Island, North Carolina: Nature

-Bald Head Island is nationally recognized as a barrier island where people live in harmony with nature.
 The Bald Head Island Conservancy actively monitors water quality, the dunes, maritime forest and salt marsh.
 The BHI Conservancy in partnership with the USGS installed a real-time water quality monitor on one of the wells on the west side of the island.
 Data can be found on the USGS's website.

 A partnership between the BHI Conservancy, North Carolina Wildlife Resources Commission, the EPA and a group affiliated with the BHI Conservancy, Friends of BHI Deer is currently working on North Carolina's first Non-Lethal Deer Management Project.

 The BHI Conservancy and NC State University will install a research-grade weather station on Bald Head Island.
 This will help researchers, the Conservancy and BHI Village better understand a variety of weather elements and provide a foundation of information to help island officials make decisions.

 The Island has four distinct habitats: beach and dunes; maritime forest; freshwater lagoons; and salt marsh/estuary.
 Live oak, cabbage palmetto, and longleaf pine are the most common trees found in the maritime forests and marsh hammocks.
+10,000 of the total 12,400 acres that make up Bald Head Island are protected due to their use as nesting, wading, and migrating grounds for birds and other species.

-People from all over the world visit BHI for its fantastic birding in all season.
+People from all over the world visit BHI for its birding in all season.
 To date over 260 species of birds have been documented on Bald Head Island, these include the white ibis, osprey, anhinga, snowy egret, great blue heron, tricolored heron, painted bunting, brown pelican, laughing gull, royal tern, and bald eagle.
 The Bald Head Island Conservancy offers a naturalist guided birding trip throughout the year.

 Researchers from the North Carolina Museum of Natural Sciences visit Bald Head every summer to observe and tag painted buntings.